Budleigh Salterton: Transport

 Budleigh Salterton lies on the B3178 secondary road; the B3179 ends on the western edge of the town.

-There are regular bus links with Exmouth and Sidmouth, one also providing a local town service.
+There are regular bus links with Exmouth and Sidmouth, with less frequent services to Exeter.

 Between 1897 and 1967, Budleigh Salterton was served by a station on the Budleigh Salterton Railway, built and operated by the London & South Western Railway, which ran from Tipton St Johns to Exmouth, which is now the nearest railway station at 8 km (5 miles).
+Large sections of the disused Exmouth to Budleigh branch line now serves as a cycle path.

 Sports

 Budleigh Salterton is home to the scenic East Devon Golf Club.
 Its 11-lawn croquet club (offering croquet, bowls and bridge), founded in the late 1860s, is one of the oldest and largest in the country.
-The first team of the Budleigh Salterton Association Football Club plays in the South West Peninsula League Division One East and there is a second team, a ladies' team and a youth team.
+The first team of the Budleigh Salterton Association football Club plays in the South West Peninsula League Division One East and there is a second team, a ladies' team and a youth team.
 In addition, there is a cricket club, a rifle club, and a games club offering tennis, bowls and other pursuits.

 Churches

 The Church of England in Budleigh Salterton originally took the form a chapel of ease under the parish of All Saints, East Budleigh.
 As the population grew, this was replaced in the 1890s by what became the Parish Church of St Peter in 1901.
-The church was heavily damaged by enemy aircraft bombing on 17 April 1942, but reopened in 1953.
+St Peter's Church was built between 1891 and 1893 to a design by George Fellowes-Prynne.
+It was heavily damaged by enemy aircraft bombing on 17 April 1942, losing a great many of the stained glass windows by Percy Bacon & Brothers, but reopened in 1953.
 Today the Raleigh Mission Community at St Peter's, Budleigh Salterton, and All Saints, East Budleigh, are part of a joint mission with St Michael's, Otterton.

 The Roman Catholic Church is also dedicated to St Peter.
 The Temple Methodist Church was completed in 1904 to replace a smaller chapel dating from 1812, which had been built by the bookseller James Lackington, an associate of John Wesley.
 There is a Baptist church in the town, whose congregation dates back to 1843.